gristlabs/grainjs/docs/basics.md

 cssWrapper(cssTitle('Hello world'));
 ```

-This generates unique class names for `cssTitle` and `cssWrapper`, adds the styles to the document
+This generates unique class names for `cssTitle` and `cssWrapper`, adding the styles to the
-on first use, and the result is equivalent to:
+document on first use.
+The result is equivalent to:

 ```typescript
 dom('section', {className: cssWrapper.className},